-The old saying “money doesn’t grow on trees” is often recited to mind squandering youth of the value of a hard earned buck.
+The old saying “money doesn’t grow on trees” is often recited to remind squandering youth of the value of a hard-earned buck.
 Things turn really funny when you hear that gold, as in the actual glittering chemical element that money

 is used to be based on, grows on trees.
 In Australia, to be more precise, geochemists at CSIRO’s Earth Science and Resource Engineering division in Kensington found that trees that grew on gold deposits had a concentration of gold particles at the surface of their leaves 40 times higher than trees that grew on normal soil.